-Strategic Risk
+Strategic Risks

 Strategic risk is the risk that adverse decisions, ineffective or inappropriate business plans or failure to respond to changes in the competitive environment, customer preferences, product obsolescence or resource allocation will impact our ability to meet our objectives.
 This risk is a function of the compatibility of an organization's strategic goals, the business strategies developed to achieve these goals, the resources deployed against these goals and the quality of implementation.
-A specific strategic risk for LCU is that the current support systems may become too costly or non-existent.
-Management will continue to monitor events and strategic direction of system partners as well as maintain awareness of support alternatives.